EPprivate/private_repo/v2/README_V2.md

 <img src="https://github.com/EPprivate/private_repo/blob/main/images/errors%20in%20the%20editor.png?raw=true" width="800">

-Some mistakes are not critical, but others will prevent you from running your program.
-We now need to
+Some mistakes are not critical, but others will prevent us from running the program.
+Our goal is to locate and resolve all detected problems.

 ## Locate an error